• Skip to primary navigation

 • ½ cup brown sugar

-• 2 cups apples peeled and grated or finely chopped
+• 2 cups peeled, grated or finely chopped apples

 • ½ cup sour cream